 And this from a former Tomb Guard friend of mine: “The biggest thing to consider, is that things change over the years…including height and belt requirements.
 Rotation schedules have also changed over the years as well.
 When I was there it was 24 hours on, 48 hours off rotation – now it’s more akin to a firefighter’s rotation.
 As for number of walks during a shift…again it changes over time.
 As standards are held to it’s highest, we have less qualified sentinels able to walk, over the years standards have changed to allow more soldiers to be “qualified”.
 One summer I worked we only had two qualified badge holders, and our relief commander.
 That required us to take 12 daylight walks in one shift, and night hours.
 This also then affects the Sentinel’s average tour of duty…during that time it was about 18-24 months.
 As you have more qualified Sentinels you take less walks during each shift and then the average tour goes up.
 I know Sentinels who were down there for 5 years!
 You typically don’t want to ever leave this duty…you work until your body gives out.
 I had 4 months of physical therapy which forced me to retire from this assignment.

 A couple additional consideration for the changes, sometimes we were forced to change by leadership.
-There was a time (about 3 months) we were ordered to go back to FM 22-5 (Army drill manual) in the late 80’s.
-I know this has happened a couple other times after I left, from talking with Sentinels form other eras.
-Also, it seems that each generation of Sentinels conspire to do something a little different…and better to raise the standards.
+There was a time (about 3 months) we were ordered to go back to FM 22-5, Drill and Ceremonies, (now TC 3-21.5) in the late 80’s.
+I know this has happened a couple other times after I left, from talking with Sentinels from other eras.
+Also, it seems that each generation of Sentinels conspire to do something a little different…and better…to raise the standards.
 For example, Sentinels I worked with worked on timing of certain segments of the guard change to time heel clicks (I know that’s not too specific, sorry it would be a lot to explain just what it was).
 Other generations made modifications to the bayonet and the Relief Commander’s Beretta…bringing in wood handles stained the same as the rifle stock.
 Finally, each relief (i.e., squad) from the same era will do things slightly different – timing, heel clicks, color of rifle stock, etc. We have a nice friendly competition going on among the reliefs!!”

 A simple marble crypt was originally placed over the World War I Unknown in 1921.
 But over the next few years, a lack of proper decorum was noticed at the Tomb resulting in the institution of civilian guards in 1923, with The U.S. Army taking over guard duty in 1926.
 That same year the United States Congress allocated funds for the building of an elaborate sarcophagus.
 The Tomb as you see it today was designed by Lorimer Rich, who was chosen from a competitive field of over 70 submitted designs, and sculpted by Thomas H. Jones.
 The cost to construct the sarcophagus was $48,000.
 It was made entirely out of white marble from the Yule Marble Quarry in Marble, Colorado, and was completed on April 9, 1931.
 The Tomb is broken into seven different parts weighs 79 tons: